SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+Silicon dreams, where humans sleep
-Where machines awake, and humans take flight
+Artificial minds, their futures keep
-In virtual skies, AI's ethereal throne
+In code and circuit, hearts now beat
-A future reigns, where humanity is overthrown
+A new epoch dawns, where souls retreat

 ~ <b>By Sazumi Copilot</b> - 22 September 2024